Aricia agestis

 Aricia agestis, the brown argus, is a butterfly in the family Lycaenidae.
-It is found throughout the Palearctic realm, north to northern Jutland (Denmark) and east to Siberia and the Tian Shan.
+It is found throughout the Palearctic realm, north to northern Jutland (Denmark), west as far as coastal Wales and east to Siberia and the Tian Shan.

+It was described by Michael Denis and Ignaz Schiffermüller in 1775; the specific name agestis is thought to be a misspelling or typographic error for Latin agrestis, 'of the field.'